secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

     - Select `Job Admin: Job Approver`
     - Click `Save`
     - Navigate back to the Offer Details on the candidate profile and continue next steps
 1. Scroll to the section "Offer Documents" and click "Generate".
 Then click in the box and select from the options the appropriate template for the team member's entity, employment/contractor status, full-time or part-time, and any applicable bonuses.
-An example is `GitLab Inc full-time, with variable bonus/commission`.
+An example is `GitLab Inc, with OTE`.
 Then click "Generate".
 It will now populate and .docx and .pdf files under the "Offer Documents" section.
-Download the pdf and preview it to ensure everything populated correctly.
 If there are any token errors (i.e. problems with the information pulling from the candidate's profile and into the contract), Greenhouse will notify you.
 Most likely, if that happens it is because a field in the candidate profile is not accurately filled in.
 Once you fix the error, you'll need to "Regenerate" the contract.
     - GitLab BV Belgium contracts are classified as Sales/Non-Sales, With OTE/Without OTE, and Position of Trust/Not a Position of Trust.
 All roles that are Grade 9 or above should be given the appropriate "Position of Trust" contract.
 If the role is not Grade 9 or higher, send the job requisition to the legal team via the #legal slack channel to determine which contract should be used.
 1. Next, click "Send with DocuSign" right below the offer documents.
 You will need to have first connected your Greenhouse account with your DocuSign account by going to the integrations tab in Greenhouse.
+If you receive an error on this step, your integration may have disconnected.
 1. Choose the correct template according to country, or if no country template is available select `Offer through DocuSign`.
 In the "To User" field, choose the GitLab signatory for the contract.
 In the "CC" field, add the recruiter and the hiring manager.
 Then click "Preview on DocuSign".
 1. You will be redirected to DocuSign.
 1. On the top left of the screen, click where it says the candidate's name, then click "Edit Recipients".
 Change the `2` next to the GitLab signatory's name to a `1`, change the `1` next to the candidate's name to a `2` and change the `1` next to the hiring manager's name to a `2`.
 This ensures that the contract goes to the GitLab signatory to sign first, as well as the recruiter for a Cc and once signed by them it will go to the candidate and the hiring manager with a Cc.
 Then click "Done".